-This company appointed Ieuan Williams as its Chief Executive Officer in 2017.
-Ieuan Williams is a Councillor of the Authority and holds the role of Deputy Leader and Portfolio Holder for Service Transformation and the Welsh Language.
+This company appointed leuan Williams as their Chief Executive Officer in 2017. leuan Williams is a Councillor of the Authority and holds the role of Deputy Leader and Portfolio Holder for Service Transformation and the Welsh Language.

 The Council also has interests in the following companies:-